bomsy/node-odp/README.md

     OracleConnection(connectionString);

-The constructor takes one parameter and returns a connection object.
+The constructor takes the connectionString as parameter and returns a new connection object.
 The connection string is any valid Oracle connection string.
 For oracle connectionstring formats see [here](http://www.connectionstrings.com/oracle)

 #### .open